 So, the next time your dinner plan – or your entire day – falls apart, don’t think “Drive-thru, here we come.”
 Instead think, “Wouldn’t breakfast taste good tonight?”
 Then whip up one of these easy healthy breakfast for dinner ideas.

 Do you ever make breakfast for dinner?
 What are your favorite healthy breakfast foods that can become dinner on a hectic day?
 Please share your ideas in the Comments – I would love to hear from you.

 Easy way to cook bacon – I love to cook bacon in the oven.
 It saves hands-on cooking time and clean-up time (it’s easier and cleaner than cooking it in a pan).
-I preheat the oven to 400, line a large baking sheet with extra wide aluminum foil (for easier clean-up), and lay out the bacon on the foil.
-I cook it for 10 minutes, then remove the baking sheet (carefully – it’s hot and has hot bacon grease on it!) and turn all of the slices.
-Then I continue cooking it for 5 to 10 more minutes, depending on how crisp I want it to be.
+Preheat the oven to 400, line a large baking sheet with extra-wide aluminum foil (for easier clean-up; I get it at WalMart), and lay out the bacon on the foil.
+Cook it for 10 minutes, then remove the baking sheet (carefully – it’s hot and has hot bacon grease on it!) and turn all of the slices.
+Then continue cooking it for 5 to 10 more minutes, depending on how crisp you want it to be.
 I love this method of cooking bacon – just be sure to be very careful with the hot baking sheet and grease.